 - Section 44AA – Compulsory maintenance of books of accounts

 - Section 44AD – Presumptive Basis of calculating business profits

 Income tax audit

-As per the provisions of IT act, those sole proprietorship businesses whose turnover is in excess of Rs.
+As per the law, those sole proprietorship businesses whose turnover is in excess of Rs.
 1 crore during the financial year are required to get their books of accounts audited from a chartered accountant in practice.

-Form 3CB and 3CD are two additional reports that are required to be filled as IT audit report along with the income tax return.
-These two reports will be given by the chartered accountant who has conducted IT audit for your business.
+Form 3CB and 3CD are two additional reports that are required to be filled as tax audit report of the proprietorship business along with the income tax return.
+These two reports has to be uploaded online by the chartered accountant who has conducted tax audit for your business.